ingo/ingo.github.io/_recipes/all_purpose_stir_fry_sauce.md

 ### Notes

 - Base Flavourings: Garlic, minced or finely sliced; Ginger, minced or finely sliced; Fresh chillies, minced or finely sliced

-Additional Flavouring Suggestions: Sriracha, Chilli Bean Paste or other Spicy addition; Sweet chilli sauce; Substitute the water with pineapple or orange juice; Rice vinegar - for a touch of tartness; Fresh cilantro / coriander leaves, or thai basil - for freshness; Garlic or ordinary chives, chopped; Pinch of Chinese five spice powder
+- Additional Flavouring Suggestions: Sriracha, Chilli Bean Paste or other Spicy addition; Sweet chilli sauce; Substitute the water with pineapple or orange juice; Rice vinegar - for a touch of tartness; Fresh cilantro / coriander leaves, or thai basil - for freshness; Garlic or ordinary chives, chopped; Pinch of Chinese five spice powder.

-Please refer to the original recipe for more detailed notes.